HandyStudy/cloud_sptheme/docs/cloud_theme.rst

 Toggleable sections start out collapsed by default.
 You can use ``.. rst-class:: html-toggle expanded`` to override this.

-.. seealso:: the `Feature Test`_ for an example of a toggleable section.

 Other Styling Helpers
 ---------------------
 * Adding ``.. rst-class:: emphasized`` can be used to give a solid background